 A buzzing sound coming from your heat pump could be the reversing valve in winter.
 You may still hear this noise even when the unit is off because its valve’s solenoid coil always runs at low power.
 This noise could be due to a minor issue like a loose screw; however, there’s also a chance you’re facing serious problems like compressor failure, ice in your unit, motor malfunction, a refrigerant leak, or power issues.

 There could be a loose component in your heat pump if it’s making rattling sounds.
 The screws on the unit’s cover may need tightening, or the piping for the refrigerant could be in the wrong position.
 Your ductwork could also have leaks, gaps or debris.

-Get in touch with heating repair professionals if you’re hearing noises such as these noises coming from your unit.
+Get in touch with an HVAC professional if you’re hearing noises such as these coming from your unit.
 For quality heating and cooling services, you can count on Complete Comfort Plumbing Heating & Air.
 Call us at 949-426-7377 or fill out our contact form to request an appointment.